infobloxopen/db-controller/docs/index.md

 ```

 The DatabaseClaim
 Status is where keep the state used by the reconciler.
-The two parts
-of the Status that are important are:

-* MatchedLabel: The name of the label that was successfully matched in the db-controller configMap
+The important part is:

 * ConnectionInfo[]: connection info about the database that is projected into a client accessible secret

 In this part we will look at the UpdateStatus function sequence and the